prijkes/AIReviewer/QUEUE_SETUP_GUIDE.md

-# Quaally Queue-Based Setup Guide
+# Quaaly Queue-Based Setup Guide

 This guide will help you set up the queue-based, conversational AI reviewer from scratch.